Battle of James Island (1865): Battle

 Early on the morning of February 10, four Union gunboats shelled the Confederate rifle pits while General Schimmelfennig's troops began their landing.
 The 144th New York Infantry led the main attack against the center of the Confederate line along the causeway.
 At the same time, the 54th New York Infantry made a charge against the right flank of the Confederate line.
 Manigault detached a small force from the 2nd South Carolina Artillery along the causeway to reinforce the right.
 The attack of the 144th New York began to falter but the flank attack succeeded and the Confederates began to give way.
 Major Manigault was severely wounded and taken prisoner during the fighting.
 The official records reported that his leg required amputation and he died as a result, although in fact the major survived.
 The Union forces occupied the Confederate rifle pits following the skirmish.

 Aftermath

-The battle proved to be inconclusive when both sides eventually withdrew after making no significant gains.
+The battle prevented the Union capture of James Island, despite their initial success, as both sides eventually withdrew.
 As Union General William T. Sherman’s army moved through South Carolina, the Confederate forces evacuated Charleston.
 Then on February 18, Schimmelfennig accepted the city's surrender from the mayor.